thomergil/gopro-map-sync/README.md

                          GH0100017.MP4 GH0100018.MP4
 ```

+There are some sample argument files in the project's [samples/](https://github.com/thomergil/gopro-map-sync/tree/main/samples) subdirectory.

 ### Advanced usage: using  `--files` to list MP4 files

 Sometimes you need to pass many .MP4 files to `gpxanimator` and it becomes